wanoo21/OnePageApp/README.md

-# Simple Html Start App
+# Start build one page app
-## Start app with Sass, TypeScript, Gulp, Browser-Sync and Jasmine.
+## Start build one page app with Scss, TypeScript, Gulp, Browser-Sync and Jasmine.

 Ideal to create a modern landing pages with all technologies.

-For start application, run
+For start application in development mode, run
-> npm start
+> npm run-scripts start-devp

 Your application will be start with Browser-Sync.